marina601/discover-malta/README.md

 -	Sell their tickets on the web
 -	Increase their business demand
 -	Reduce their overheads

 #### Discover Malta travel site is a great way to meet these needs because:
 -	A potential client can easily request more information by filling in the contact form.
 -	Discover Malta offers low commission rates, custom design and availability.
 -	The client may also increase or decrease their trip availability at any time.
--	All transactions are done on line 12 hours prior to trip date and time

 ### Business Goals